 “Absolutely!
 We’d love that.”

 That night, I hiked with the Stop Shopping Choir up to Filopappou Hill.
 At first, I felt a bit weird and anxious to be walking with their group.
 These people all knew each other and then there was me…. a random guy following the choir to a remote area where they’d be celebrating and hanging out.
 Fortunately, it wasn’t like that at all.
-I quickly befriended a few of the people in the choir on the hike and up on the hills.
+I quickly befriended a few of the people in the choir on the hike up the hills.

 From spending time with Reverend Billy Talen and the Stop Shopping Choir, I learned more about their mission and the #touristsagainsttrump movement.
 The songs they sang were about minimalism, anti-consumerism, happiness, and justice.
 All of the themes resonated with my own beliefs.
 While packing and preparing for this trip, I watched documentaries on minimalism to learn more about it how to live with less.
 Consumerism is especially problematic in the realm of tourism where people are encouraged to buy and spend in excess.
 I loved what this group of people stood for.
 Outside of the protests, politics weren’t really discussed.
 They were a down-to-Earth, loving, amazing group of people.